SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-3.md

 ## Example 3: Upgrading to use Rancher NFS

-NOTE: The following example is currently not working.
-We are working on this.

 Rancher NFS is a high-performance filesystem dedicated to Spin, and provides a persistent storage alternative to the NERSC Project Directories.
 Usage of Rancher NFS is fairly straightforward.
 In